ios-mcn/ios-mcn-releases/Agartala/v0.1.0/CORE/source-code/iosmcn.agartala.v0.1.0.core.source.howto.md

 Step 3: Create a new repository in [GitHub](https://github.com/new).

-Step 4: Create a new branch named **iosmcnmaster** and set is as [default branch](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/managing-branches-in-your-repository/changing-the-default-branch).
+Step 4: Create a new branch named _iosmcnmaster_ and set is as default branch.

 Step 5: Push the extracted code to the newly created repository.
-Follow the GitHub [documentation](https://docs.github.com/en/get-started/start-your-journey/uploading-a-project-to-github) for detailed steps.
+Follow the GitHub documentation for detailed steps.
+Make sure the code is pushed to the _iosmcnmaster_ branch.

 Step 6: A GitHub workflow is already set up for building and testing.
 Modify the workflow to build and push the image to the container registry.